Sample – Fraud Risk Universe

 Here is my recipe*

-- Identify, understand, and evaluate the company’s business and operating environment along with the pressures that exist.
+Identify, understand, and evaluate the company’s business, their strategy, and operating environment along with the pressures that exist.

-- Consider the strategy and objectives put forth.
-This helps with assessing pressure and possible override.
+Consider the strategy and objectives put forth.
+This helps with assessing pressure and possible override then link the objectives to controls.

 - Transactions conducted at unusual times of day, on weekends or holidays or during a season when such transactions normally do not occur;